Hithysh/ConvenientCart/README.md

-# ResumeDone
+# ConvenientCart
-It is a dynamic resume generator created using HTML, CSS, Javascript, Bootstrap.
+It is an online grocery store created using HTML, CSS, Javascript.